stevenhvtran/flask_forum/README.md

 # flask_forum

-A forum, backend created in Flask, Python and a frontend created with JS/HTML/CSS
+A forum API backend created in Flask

 How to run tests:
 From directory for flask_forum run in command line: